-On the occasion of Magnum’s 70th anniversary, Stuart Franklin revisits the Saharan adventure of Magnum co-founder George Rodger
+Stuart Franklin pays tribute to the Saharan adventure of Magnum Photos co-founder George Rodger with a new body of work

 “We drove, surrendering our car and ourselves to one of the most punishing trips on earth,” wrote Jinx Rodger of her journey through the Sahara with husband, George Rodger.
 Embarking on the three-month expedition in 1954, through countries including Algeria and Morocco, George and Jinx travelled 4,000 miles in a Land Rover, documenting one of the world’s most unexplored and inhospitable terrains.